 Weather resistance usually comes down to material, material quality, and extra finishes.
 Cedar, acacia, eucalyptus, and redwoods offer the best weather resistance and also have properties that naturally repel bugs.
 However, they need restaining at least once a year.
 Also, keep in mind that cedar fades to a natural gray with sun exposure.
 If that’s not your style, you’ll need to use a wood sealer to protect the natural color.

 Plastics have come a long way in the last decade.
 High-quality plastics are weather resistant and don’t attract bugs.
 They’re also lighter to carry.
 Plastic also offers a wide range of color choices that you can’t find with wood.
 Chairs made with plastic that’s been treated with UV- and weather-resistant coatings can rival wood in durability.

 Adirondack chairs are made in every color of the rainbow.
-Wood chairs often keep things natural with various stains.
-However, sometimes they’re painted in different colors to add weather resistance.
+A solid wood Adirondack chair often features a natural-looking stain.
+Otherwise, they’re painted in different colors to add weather resistance.
 Plastic can either mimic wood to blend with the outdoors or stand out in a crowd.
 Red, pink, blue, white, black, and any other color are possibilities with plastic Adirondack chairs.

 Our Top Picks

 The chairs that made it onto this list combine high-quality materials with a comfortable design.
 Some include extra perks like ottomans and cup holders for those who demand a little more from their favorite chair.